KelvinoKing/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly script --> Displays current directory's content with users and groud ids displayed numerically

-6-firstdirectory scrit --> Creates a directory named my_first_directory in the /tmp/ directory
+6-firstdirectory script --> Creates a directory named my_first_directory in the /tmp/ directory

+7-movethatfile script --> move the file betty from /tmp/ to /tmp/my_first_directory